SciTools/iris/docs/iris/src/userguide/interpolation_and_regridding.rst

 Regridding is conceptually a very similar process to interpolation in Iris.
-The primary difference is that interpolation is based on sample points, while regridding is based on the **spatial** grid of *another cube*.
+The primary difference is that interpolation is based on sample points, while regridding is based on the **horizontal** grid of *another cube*.

 Regridding a cube is achieved with the :meth:`cube.regrid() <iris.cube.Cube.regrid>` method.
-This method expects two arguments; the first argument being *another cube* that defines the grid onto which the cube should be regridded, and the second argument being the regridding scheme to use.
+This method expects two arguments:
+ #. *another cube* that defines the target grid onto which the cube should be regridded, and
+ #. the regridding scheme to use.

 .. note::